Lake Whangape: History

 The lake was on the edge of the area which Ngāti Tipa had settled.
-At the entrance to the lake, Ngapuhi killed 40 or 50, during the Musket Wars in 1832.
-In 1843, Rev Benjamin Ashwell intervened in a dispute between Ngāti Pou and Ngāti Mahuta over an eel (tuna) weir at the lake outlet.
-It seems it wasn't fully resolved, for, in 1866, a similar dispute was settled by giving the Ngāti Mahuta hapus, Ngāti Naho and Ngāti Tipa, equal rights over tuna at the lake.
+At the entrance to the lake, Ngāpuhi killed 40 or 50, during the Musket Wars in 1832.
+In 1843, Rev. Benjamin Ashwell intervened in a dispute between Ngāti Pou and Ngāti Mahuta over an eel (tuna) weir at the lake outlet.
+It seems it wasn't fully resolved, for, in 1866, a similar dispute was settled by giving the Ngāti Mahuta hapū, Ngāti Naho and Ngāti Tipa, equal rights over tuna at the lake.

-In 1864 the Whangape area was described as inaccessible to the British troops in the Invasion of the Waikato, due to the swamps and bush.
+In 1864, the Whangape area was described as inaccessible to the British troops in the Invasion of the Waikato, due to the swamps and bush.

 Whangape was one of 5 ridings making up Raglan County Council when it was formed in 1876.

 In the confiscated area, which included the lake, as part of a policy of opening up land for settlement under the deferred payment scheme, the Government built bridleways from the river, to give access to two 20000 acre blocks.
 A 12 mi road to Awaroa was approved in 1878.
 The northernmost of the 2 routes began at Churchill, a settlement which then stood on the west bank of the river about 4 mi west of Rangiriri.
 By 1881, 10 mi had been opened as far as Glen Murray, through heavy swamp at the Churchill end.
 By 1883 a through track from the Waikato River to the West Coast was in existence.
 At the same time another was built from south of the lake, towards the Awaroa.
 By the middle of 1883, nearly 24 mi had been opened Work began on roads at Rangiriri in 1889, the first section being to the lake.

 However, the surrounding roads remained poor, so the lake and its neighbouring streams were used for transport, a Whangape Launch Company being set up in 1906 to convey goods from Rangiriri.
 Earlier, in 1894, Parliament had been asked to "have obstructions in the shape of eel weirs removed from the navigable creeks flowing from Whangape Lake into the Waikato River, so as to enable steamers now running on the Waikato River to carry goods for settlers in that district."
 In 1889 the weir had been partly removed to allow a boat to get through.